 5. Aurora Aircraft

-It all started on March 1990, when the Aviation Week and Space Technology magazine reveled that the term “Aurora” had been included in the U.S budget with an allocation of $445 million for “black aircraft production” in financial year 1987.
-By the late 1980s, military aviation experts were sure that U.S had the technology to build a mach 5 aircraft that can replace the old Lockheed SR-71 Blackbird.
+It all started on March 1990, when the Aviation Week and Space Technology magazine revealed that the term “Aurora” had been included in the U.S budget with an allocation of $445 million for “black aircraft production” in the financial year 1987.
+By the late 1980s, military aviation experts were sure that U.S had the technology to build a Mach 5 aircraft that can replace the old Lockheed SR-71 Blackbird.

-Things became more critical when in 1989, near the North Sea, Chris Gibson a retired Royal Observer Corps was unable to identify an aircraft when he witnessed an unfamiliar isosceles triangle-shaped aircraft refueling from a KC-135 Stratotanker along side a pair of F-111 which he recognized momentarily.
+Things became more critical in 1989, near the North Sea when Chris Gibson a retired Royal Observer Corps was unable to identify an aircraft.
+He witnessed an unfamiliar isosceles triangle-shaped aircraft refueling from a KC-135 Stratotanker alongside a pair of F-111, which he recognized momentarily.

 Similar sightings were also reported in Southern California.
 A series of sonic bombs were recorded by the United States Geological Survey Sensors in the year 1991.
 Those sonic bombs were characterized by much smaller vehicle rather than a 37-meter Space Shuttle Orbiter.